The post below was originally published on June 5, 2015, and has been updated to include the most recent data.

 The Census Bureau’s annual Public Education Finances compiles total education spending and revenue across the entire country.
 The latest data, released earlier this summer, shows teacher benefits continue to eat away at school budgets.
 (The new data tell a similar story as our recent Pension Pac-Man report.)

 Public school expenditures have more than doubled since 1992 (including inflation), and the percentage of those funds spent on teacher benefits has increased as well.
 The percentage spent on teacher salaries, however, has dropped.
 The table below captures various education expenditures* by all public schools across the country over time.

 Employee benefit expenditures include costs such as retirement plans and health insurance.
-School district expenditures on benefits leapt 123 percent since the early 2000s, and climbed steadily over the past four years as well, now taking up nearly 23 percent of school district spending.
-Spending on salaries increased by just 43 percent during this same window.
+School district expenditures on benefits leapt nearly 110 percent since the early 2000s, and climbed steadily over the past four years as well, now taking up over 22 percent of school district spending.
+Spending on salaries increased by just 39 percent during this same window.

-As a share of total expenditures, benefits are also increasing; they now eat up six percentage points more than in 2001.
-Over the same time period, the percentage spent on teachers’ day-to-day wages has declined, down seven percentage points since 2001.
+As a share of total expenditures, benefits are also increasing; they now eat up roughly 6 percentage points more than in 2001.
+Over the same time period, the percentage spent on teachers’ day-to-day wages has declined, down almost seven percentage points since 2001.

 The changing ratio of salaries to benefits is troubling.
 Increasing spending on benefits saps already limited funding, and prevents districts from taking on new teachers or rewarding experienced ones with raises.
 A low starting salary can also serve as a deterrent to those considering the teaching profession and could potentially keep talented new graduates from pursuing teaching roles.

 *Note: Data do not include capital costs or debt, just current spending